hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/9-graphics/index.md

         - gif
             - works in web
             - supports animation
+                - allows several images in one file
             - no color management (in different devices)
                 - so, colors may alter
+            - only limited number of colors
-            - only supports 256 colors
+                - 256 colors
         - tiff
             - stores 24-bit colors by using 48-bits per color
             - uses lossless compression